DanielPa/Eplan.Scripting.Prototypes/MacroNavi/README.md

 Features:
   - Navigate through your default macropath via tree-view
   - preview by selecting a macro in the list
-  - place macro by doubleclicking, hitting enter on selection or just (pseudo) drag&drop
+  - place macro by doubleclicking, hitting enter on selection or just drag&drop
   - place defined representationtype by selecting from contextmenue
   - open macropath in windows explorer
   - get macro-description in tooltip by pointing on the entry